 Each HCP participant is given a participant identification number for tracking and asked a number of demographic questions including gender, age, educational level, twin status, race, and ethnicity.
 Gender and five year-age range are available as Open Access data.
 Educational level will be open access and available in a future data release.
-Due to the possible identification of participants when several data types are known and used in combination, the other demographic data is available to Restricted Access users only.
+Due to the possible identification of participants when several data types are known and used in combination, the other demographic data are available as restricted data.